- Published on

 Here's a song that was part of the reportoire 25 years ago when I was playing in a blues band around Toronto.
 'My Momma Told Me'.

 Brad played at 'The Whiskey Lounge' on Valentine's Day.
 We went and watched him play.
-I like his music and I think he plays vwry well.
+I like his music and I think he plays very well.
 I also played a couple of songs.
 It was a fun evening.